A Human-Centric Take on Model Monitoring: Application Areas, Design Considerations and Challenges for Model Monitoring: Practitioners' Perspectives

 Some interviewees had prior experience with model monitoring systems, and discussed the challenges of protecting privacy of users in training data and confidential information / intellectual property associated with their models.
-All interviewees emphasized the challenges of adapting a monitoring system to the domain-specific needs of the ML system and the lack of solutions that cater to their specific needs.
+One interviewee said, \textit{``For third party monitoring tools offered as SaaS [Software-as-a-Service], the clients have to send the data [to the third party server] -- that becomes a privacy challenge."} All interviewees emphasized the challenges of adapting a monitoring system to the domain-specific needs of the ML system and the lack of solutions that cater to their specific needs.
 For example, the data volume experienced by an ML system is highly sensitive to its application context, and could become a key design consideration for an ML monitoring system to be able to handle.
 Such decisions are currently made manually, and there is a lack of a framework that helps automate the design process for an ML monitoring system.
 Hence, interviewees highlighted the need for a fully managed monitoring service for their ML systems.